inventree/plugin-creator/plugin_creator/template/{{ cookiecutter.plugin_name }}/frontend/README.md

 ### Testing

-To test the frontend code, run:
+To run the frontend code in a test environment, run:

 ```bash
 npm run dev
 ```

-This will start a development server (usually on `localhost:5173`) which will automatically reload when changes are made to the source code.
+This will start a development server (usually on `localhost:5174`) which will automatically reload when changes are made to the source code.

-The development server provides some "dummy" harness data to test the frontend code.
+Note: You will also need the InvenTree frontend dev server to be running on `localhost:5173` (using `invoke dev.frontend-server` in the InvenTree project).

 ### Linting / Formatting